solana-labs/solana/docs/src/terminology.md

 ## inflation

-An increase in token supply over time used to fund rewards for validation and replication and to fund continued development of Solana.
+An increase in token supply over time used to fund rewards for validation and to fund continued development of Solana.

 ## instruction